 Wine might be the most common, but you’ll find plenty of beer and liquor as well.
 Like wine, many people make their own schnapps, which you can try at some local restaurants.
 Craft beer is also a booming industry in Slovenia, though only since recently.
 But nowadays, you’ll find some local craft beers in almost every bar or pub.

 Travel insurance is not absolutely necessary, but it is recommended to have it while traveling.
 Yes, it is useless as long as everything goes as it should, but absolutely vital when it doesn’t.
 And even if everything turns out okay in the end, being insured also gives you a sense of security.
+And despite it being a fairly safe country, if you come to Slovenia, travel insurance is recommended.

 If you are an EU citizen, you should have your European medical insurance card with you.
 It works as an extension of your normal insurance and covers basic medical needs and emergency care without any extra cost.